LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

        {Self::Message},
        ... .

-When events are not used, is possible to turn off event generation on a per object basis by using the :ref:`events <flag_events>` compiler flag (see the :ref:`events_events` section for more details).
+When events are not used, is possible to turn off event generation globally or on a per entity basis by using the :ref:`events <flag_events>` compiler flag (see the :ref:`events_events` section for more details).

 ..